Fortunebolt/hngInternship/README.md

-#hngInternship
-This is task 1 for hng internship made a pull
+This is only a tutorial im following nothing more...